 What amount should I give?

-In helping you determine that amount, you may want to consider that California spends $2,500 less per child than the national average.
-For your reference, neighboring school districts with Academic Performance Index (API) scores similar to or higher than Burlingame have the following suggested donations per-child by their school foundations: Hillsborough, $2,500; Menlo Park, $1,500; Belmont-Redwood Shores, $1,200; Mill Valley, $1,200; San Carlos, $1,000.
+In helping you determine that amount, you may want to consider that California spends $3,000 less per child than the national average which is offset by local funding sources such as Burlingame parcel taxes, bond measures and the BCE grant.
+For your reference, neighboring school districts with Academic Performance Index (API) scores similar to or higher than Burlingame have the following suggested donations per child by their school foundations: San Carlos, $1,850; Los Altos, $1,400; Mill Valley, $1,450; Menlo Park, $2,000 (with first $250 going to PTA); Belmont-Redwood Shores, $1,750; Hillsborough, $2,700.

 What is your Scholars Circle Program?

 BCE acknowledges that donations of all amounts are critical to our mission.
 The Scholars Circle Program recognizes those individuals, businesses and organizations that contribute at the $3,500 level and above.
 We realize that philanthropy is a personal decision, and we greatly appreciate those donors who choose to partner with us and support BCE’s goals and mission by contributing at this leadership level.
 Scholars Circle donors are invited and encouraged to attend periodic gatherings with the Superintendent and other Scholars Circle donors.
 These events offer donors the opportunity to learn more about the impact of their leadership level support and engage in thoughtful discussions with fellow Scholars Circle donors.

 Can I donate stock or bonds?